-You’re not going to get overnight results with these exercises but they’re flexible enough to fit in around your daily life, and don’t require a massive time commitment.
+You’re not going to get overnight results with these waist shaping exercises but they’re flexible enough to fit in around your daily life, and don’t require a massive time commitment.
 How much time you spend on the healthy diet is up to you!

 The general premise is that you want to tone and lengthen your abdominal muscles, rather than building additional muscle mass, as that will make your waist wider!
 That doesn’t mean that you should neglect your core though, as it’s essential for improving your posture (to really show off that toned waist) and helping to prevent back pain.

 You can also look at exercises which tone your shoulders and hips, again adding to the illusion of a slimmed waist.

 Pick your crunches

 Classic crunches are out!
 A study conducted by the American Council on Exercise found that bicycle crunches were much more effective at toning your rectus abdomens (the ‘six-pack’ muscles) and obliques.

 - Lay on the ground with your lower back flat and you head and shoulders slightly raised.

 - Put your hands either side of your head, but without linking your fingers.
 It’s important not to pull your head up with your hands at any point.